-The UWF Faculty Handbook (see Appendix A) defines ranked faculty, Adjunct Faculty Members, and Faculty Associates.
+The Chair and Faculty Resources site (see Appendix A) defines ranked faculty, Adjunct Faculty Members, and Faculty Associates.
 Faculty Associates are appointments that do not include compensation, but that may include special privileges and responsibilities.
 Persons with this status may or may not be otherwise affiliated with the University.
 Adjunct Faculty Members and Faculty Associates may participate in faculty meetings and discussions of key Department issues.